 You have some flexibility in your section headers.
 You can make these a little larger and/or bold.

 You should also make your name (at the top of your resume) stand at.
-You can make your name slightly larger, and perhaps bold, underline, or italicize it.
+You can make your name slightly larger, and perhaps bold, underline, or italicize your name.

 Do be consistent in your formatting.
 For example, if you bold one section heading, bold them all.
 If you underline a company name, be sure the others are underlined as well.